OctoPrint/plugins.octoprint.org/_plugins/consolidatedtabs.md

 ![screenshot tab](/assets/img/plugins/consolidatedtabs/screenshot_tab.png)

 **Note:** Initial positioning and sizing can be difficult due to the relative positioning of the panels.
 You may have to drag/resize and refresh the page a couple of times to get everything perfectly aligned.
-See [Tips](#Tips) for more information.
+See **Tips** below for more information.

 ## Settings